bitcraftlab/Self-Organization_by_Design_II/2__chemical_geometry/readme.md

 - Change the number of contacts a particle needs before it freezes
 - Change the number of times a frozen cell needs to be contacted before a particle can attach to it
 - Create a multi-color DLA, with color-dependent rules for aggregation
+- Create an image-based DLA where the freezing propability depends on how the underlying image and the color of the floating particle match up.